.Cambodia is among the world’s fastest growing countries. It’s also one of the most accessible frontier markets to foreign investors.

 Thailand’s economy depends heavily on foreign capital, whether through tourism or FDI.
 People often might assume that an emerging Asian market would be resilient to a financial crisis originating in Europe or the Americas.
 Yet that would be incorrect.

 As a comparison, Cambodia is growing by over 7% annually.
 While almost every other country is normally revising their GDP projections downward, Cambodia raises it upwards and exceeds already high expectations.

 Cambodia is less correlated with western economies because it’s a frontier market.
 And diversification is crucial for wealth preservation.

 That’s why I recommend investing in Cambodia.
 It skipped the Asian Financial Crisis during the 1990s, missed the tech bubble of the early 2000s, and outgrew the recession in 2008.
 In fact, it hasn’t faced a recession for nearly three decades.

-They’re not reliant on McDonald’s (or any other large multinational) and their continued offshore expansion to keep growing since they aren’t even doing business in Cambodia yet.
+They’re not reliant on McDonald’s offshore expansion, or any other large multinational, to maintain continuous growth because such companies aren’t even doing business in Cambodia yet.